Hackers are waging a guerrilla war on tech companies, revealing secrets and raising fears of collateral damage

 Twitch confirmed the breach Tuesday, saying its teams were “working with urgency to understand the extent of this.”
 In a statement, the company said a “malicious third party” had gained access through a misconfigured server and that officials were “still in the process of understanding the impact in detail.”

-The company said no log-in details were exposed, but experts said the pilfering of internal security information could leave the site more susceptible to future attacks.
+The company said no login details were exposed, but experts said the pilfering of internal security information could leave the site more susceptible to future attacks.
 Twitch says it has more than 7 million people streaming every month and 30 million visitors a day.
 The FBI said Thursday it is “aware of the incident and does not have any additional information at this time.”

 The Epik hack also exposed source code, private account information such as passwords and home addresses, and tens of thousands of customers’ credit card numbers.
 The company has said it is investigating.
 The Texas GOP has said it reported the incident to the FBI.

-Defenders of the hacks have praised them as a marvel of Internet transparency not dissimilar to the recent data dump from inside Facebook, in which the data scientist and whistleblower Frances Haugen pulled internal records showing the company had researched the negative effects its social networks could have on teens’ mental health and other issues.
+Defenders of the hacks have praised them as a marvel of internet transparency not dissimilar to the recent data dump from inside Facebook, in which the data scientist and whistleblower Frances Haugen pulled internal records showing the company had researched the negative effects its social networks could have on teens’ mental health and other issues.
 “Facebook in its current form is dangerous,” she told The Washington Post, and “it became necessary to get the public involved.”

 But some streamers worried that the leaked data could hurt users by fueling campaigns of harassment or invasions of their privacy.
 “Please don’t downplay this for people that worry about it,” tweeted Scott Hellyer, who streams games on Twitch under the name “tehMorag” to his 73,000 followers.
 “This is real and will impact people for years.”